Brighton SEO October 2020 – Event Recap – Part 2

 Automating Optimisation For Featured Snippets in SERPs on a Large Scale – Polly Pospelova

-Polly is the digital marketing director at Delete Agency and started her presentation by explaining that featured snippets are brief answers to a user’s search query, which are displayed on top of the Google search results.
+Polly is the digital marketing director at UNRVLD (formerly called Delete Agency) and started her presentation by explaining that featured snippets are brief answers to a user’s search query, which are displayed on top of the Google search results.
 Most of the time this information is extracted from one of the top-ranking pages for that search query.

 Featured snippet types